- History & About Us

 Stars Anne Reid (Celia), Sarah Lancashire (Caroline) and Nicola Walker (Gillian) were amongst the cast who arrived with film crew for a week.
 The plot saw Caroline and Kate spending a romantic weekend away at the hotel and ultimately choosing it as the wedding venue for Alan and Celia.
 Filming took place in the restaurant, hall and gardens.
 Chef was required to produce a selection of dishes for the characters to tuck into on screen and our wedding brochures were used when they discussed wedding plans.

-Guests can book a Last Tango in Halifax overnight break at Holdsworth House to follow in the footsteps of the stars.
+Guests can book an overnight break at Holdsworth House to follow in the footsteps of the stars.

 ANNE LISTER - "GENTLEMAN JACK"